 In 1984, the live stage show was presented in Washington, D.C., and the music competition was renamed “The Music Festival.”
 The following year, the stage show took place in historic Constitution Hall.

 The Music Festival and VET ARTS merged and drama and dance divisions were added, to create the National Veterans Creative Arts Festival in 1989.
 Designed to spotlight the four creative arts therapies of art, music, dance and drama, this landmark Festival was performed to an audience of 4,000 in the Fox Theater in St. Louis, Mo.
 In 2005, a fifth creative arts division, creative writing, was added to the Festival roster.

-In 2012, 3,725 Veterans from 130 VA medical facilities entered the art, music, drama, dance and creative writing competitions.
-Of those, approximately 150 medal-winning Veterans earned an invitation to participate in the 2012 Festival.
-In 2013, the event takes place October 21-27 in Reno, Nevada, and will be hosted by the VA Sierra Nevada Health Care System.
-The stage show performance will be held at the Grand Theatre at the Grand Sierra Resort in Reno on Sunday, October 27, 2013.
-Information about the art exhibit open to the public will be forthcoming.
+In 2015, 3,345 Veterans from 130 VA medical facilities entered the art, music, drama, dance and creative writing competitions.
+Of those, approximately 130 medal-winning Veterans earned an invitation to participate in the 2015 Festival in Durham, North Carolina.
+In 2016, the event will take place October 10-17 in Jackson, Mississippi, and will be hosted by the G.V.
+(Sonny) Montgomery VA Medical Center.

-The Department of Veterans Affairs and the American Legion Auxiliary present the 2013 National Veterans Creative Arts Festival, and it is also supported by many other organizations both locally and nationally.
+The Department of Veterans Affairs and the American Legion Auxiliary present the 2016 National Veterans Creative Arts Competition and Festival, and it is also supported by many other organizations both locally and nationally.